yomex96/Kubernetes-and-Cloud-Native-Essentials-LFS250/Working_with_Kubernetes.md

+# Working_with_Kubernetes

 # A simple pod.yaml for your Nginx container
 vim pod.yaml

 ```